 On Tuesday evening at 5.49 pm, the Hoppers sent out a tweet: "GC Zurich has ended its collaboration with head coach Marco Schällibaum.
 In view of the continuing sporting results, the club has decided that a change is necessary."

-This is followed eleven minutes later by a tweet recalling that Schällibaum was still the great savior in the summer, taking over the Hoppers in a desolate state, breathing new life into the players and managing to stay in the league with his team in extremis.
+This is followed eleven minutes later by a tweet reminding us that Schällibaum was the great savior in the summer, taking over the Hoppers in a desolate state, breathing new life into the players and managing to stay in the league with his team in extremis.

 Zubi wants a Swiss solution for GC